Confused about what to eat while you and your healthcare provider are treating your SIBO?

 - Tamari, miso, fish sauce

 So there you have it, those are the basics.
-But there is no-one-size-fits-all treatment for SIBO (or for any health condition for that matter).
-The next step is to put our critical thinking caps on and to analyze whether this is the best treatment plan for us.
+But there is no-one-size-fits-all treatment for SIBO (or any health condition for that matter).
+The next step is to put our critical thinking caps on and to analyze whether this is the best treatment plan to use.

 The Bi-Phasic Diet Controversy